 Another Polish dessert recipe today and a super easy and quick one, perfect for a lazy Sunday afternoon.
-Not that yesterday's Polish Crepes with Sweet Quark Cheese Filling – Nalesniki were difficult to make, they are very easy as well, but these Easy Rose Jam Filled Puff Pastry Croissants can hardly be topped when it comes to quick and easy dessert recipes.
+Not that yesterday's Polish Nalesniki were difficult to make; they are very easy as well, but these croissants with jam or jelly can hardly be topped when it comes to quick and easy dessert recipes.

 - 1 egg yolk